 - 1 teaspoon paprika

 - 1 tablespoon lemon juice

-- 1 teaspoon hot sauce, or to taste - I used sambal oelek
+- 1 teaspoon Asian chili paste or hot sauce of choice, or to taste - I used sambal oelek

 - 1/2 teaspoon salt, or to taste